Join our family of Volunteers!

 Our volunteers experience profound emotional and spiritual rewards that come from deeply meaningful work, whether they contribute direct care or organizational support.

-Hospice of Southern Maine offers many volunteer opportunities that include Direct Care, Complimentary Services, and Administrative/Special Event tasks.
+Hospice of Southern Maine offers many volunteer opportunities that include Direct Care, Administrative/Special Event tasks, and Complimentary Services including our PawPrints, reiki, and HeartStrings programs.

 We encourage individuals with the desire to care for others, pet therapy dogs, reiki certification, and/or musical talents to apply.